 Related to the great Hungarian violinist, Joseph Joachim, Gusztáv Fenyő first came into prominence as a teenager when he won the Australian Broadcasting Commission’s annual concerto competition playing Liszt’s E flat concerto.
-Following a period of study in London with Schnabel’s disciple, Maria Curcio, he continued his studies under Pál Kadosa and Vilmos Tátrai at the Liszt Academy in Budapest, during which time he gave numerous Hungarian premières by composers such as Stockhausen, Boulez, Xenakis, Cage and Takemitsu, as well as having many works written for him.
+Following a period of study in London with Schnabel’s disciple, Maria Curcio, he continued his studies under Pál Kadosa and Vilmos Tátrai at the Liszt Academy in Budapest.
+While there, he gave numerous Hungarian premières by composers such as Stockhausen, Boulez, Xenakis, Cage and Takemitsu, as well as premièring works, some dedicated to him, by Hungarian composers, including Kurtág, Sári, Serei and Csapó.

 At his London début at the Wigmore Hall in 1978, Gusztáv Fenyő premièred some of the ‘Games’ by the then barely-known Hungarian composer György Kurtág.
 He has also premièred works at other London venues, such as the Institute for Contemporary Arts, St John’s Smith Square and the Cadogan Hall, including works by Goeyvaerts, Vidovszky, Volans and Beat.

 Gusztáv Fenyő has played a comprehensive solo, chamber and concerto repertoire, from Bach to the present day, in three continents.
 He has played nearly forty concertos, from Mozart and Beethoven to Bartók and Prokofiev: orchestras have included the Philharmonia (London), BBC Scottish, Hungarian Radio & Television, Bucharest Philharmonic, and the Sydney and Melbourne Symphony Orchestras, under conductors such as Frémaux, Osawa, Iwaki and Fürst.

 He has performed almost the entire chamber music repertoire: his regular partner has been violinist Susanne Stanzeleit, with whom he recorded Bartók’s complete works for violin and piano, including ‘Contrasts’ with Michael Collins, for ASV.
 Other chamber music partners have included Alexander Janiczek, Jack Liebeck, Ildikó Line, James Boyd, Roger Chase, Adrian Brendel, Raphael Wallfisch, Andrew Fuller, Gervase de Peyer, Zoltán Kocsis, Balázs Szokolay, Geraldine McGreevy and Jane Irwin.
 He has also accompanied a wide operatic repertoire, including a period as repetiteur at The Australian Opera where he worked with Dame Joan Sutherland, Dame Kiri te Kanawa and many others.